-1 Reporting Entity
+1 Reporting Entity and Nature of Operations

-The Credit Union Deposit Insurance Corporation of British Columbia (the Corporation) is a statutory corporation continued under the Financial Institutions Act (FIA) and administered by the BC Financial Services Authority (BCFSA).
+The Credit Union Deposit Insurance Corporation of British Columbia (the "Corporation") is a statutory corporation continued under the Financial Institutions Act ("FIA") and administered by BC Financial Services Authority ("BCFSA").
 BCFSA was created effective June 4, 2019, pursuant to the Financial Services Authority Act.
-On November 1, 2019, BCFSA assumed the regulatory accountabilities of Financial Institutions Commission (FICOM) which was originally established as part of the Ministry of Finance in 1989 to contribute to the safety and stability of the British Columbia financial sector.
+On November 1, 2019, BCFSA assumed the regulatory accountabilities of Financial Institutions Commission ("FICOM") which was originally established as part of the Ministry of Finance in 1989 to contribute to the safety and stability of the British Columbia financial sector.
 The address of the Corporation's office is Suite 2800, 555 West Hastings Street, Vancouver, BC, V6B 4N6, and the Corporation is domiciled in Canada.

-The mandate of the Corporation is to guarantee all British Columbia credit union deposits and non-equity shares.
-For the purpose of deposit guarantee, "credit union" means a corporation incorporated as a credit union under the Credit Union Incorporation Act (CUIA), the Credit Union Act, R.S.B.C.
+The mandate of the Corporation is to guarantee all British Columbia credit union deposits and non-equity shares (issued before January 1, 2020).
+For the purpose of deposit guarantee, "credit union" means a corporation incorporated as a credit union under the Credit Union Incorporation Act ("CUIA"), the Credit Union Act, R.S.B.C.
 1979, c.
 79, or a former Credit Unions Act, and includes a credit union continued into British Columbia under section 15.1 of the CUIA, but does not include a credit union continued under the laws of another jurisdiction under section 15.2 of the CUIA, and does not include a central credit union.

-To meet this mandate, the Corporation undertakes functions set out in the FIA and maintains the deposit insurance fund (the Fund) which is held for the benefit of insured depositors (financial assistance may be provided to assist depositor interests) in accordance with the FIA.
+To meet this mandate, the Corporation undertakes functions set out in the FIA and maintains the deposit insurance fund (the "Fund") which is held for the benefit of insured depositors (financial assistance may be provided to assist depositor interests) in accordance with the FIA.
+Section 267 (1.1) of the FIA highlights that the deposit insurance corporation must hold the fund in trust for the purposes of administering and operating the fund.

-BCFSA/FICOM establishes the Deposit Insurance Fund Target Policy in support of its assessment responsibilities, which is applicable to the Corporation as administrator of the Fund.
-Furthermore, BCFSA/FICOM is the governing body responsible for establishing the Deposit Insurance Fund Target Policy where the Corporation adopts the policy and administers the Fund accordingly.
-BCFSA/FICOM is empowered to augment the Fund on behalf of the Corporation by annually assessing each British Columbia credit union.
+BCFSA is the governing body responsible for establishing the Deposit Insurance Fund Target Policy where the Corporation adopts the policy and administers the Fund accordingly.
+BCFSA is empowered to augment the Fund on behalf of the Corporation by annually assessing each British Columbia credit union.
 In addition to assessments, the FIA enables the Corporation to issue debentures to British Columbia credit unions.
-No debentures were issued in the last fiscal year and none are outstanding as at March 31, 2020.
+No debentures were issued in the last fiscal year and none are outstanding as at March 31, 2021.

-BCFSA/FICOM verifies the amounts of deposit insurance payments and determines the manner in which financial assistance is made from the Fund; however, the Corporation determines the timing and form of deposit insurance payments and whether financial assistance is provided from the Fund.
+BCFSA verifies the amounts of deposit insurance payments and determines the manner in which financial assistance is made from the Fund.
+However, the Corporation determines the timing and form of deposit insurance payments and whether financial assistance is provided from the Fund.
 These are dependent on future events and outcomes.
 Outcomes that may require financial assistance are rehabilitation, amalgamation or liquidation of credit unions.